 Finally, the Firm has particularly deep experience with price fixing and manipulation claims involving exchange traded instruments.
-The Firm obtained, as court-appointed colead counsel, what was then the largest class action recovery in the history of the antitrust laws.
+The Firm obtained, as court-appointed co-lead counsel, what was then the largest and, in the exchange or over the counter market context, still is the largest class action recovery in the history of the antitrust laws.
 NASDAQ, 187 F.R.D. at 471.

 Degree of Difficulty or Complexity.
-The Firm believes that a very important indicator of an attorney's experience is the difficulty or complexity of the cases that the attorney has prosecuted.
+The Firm believes that a very important indicator of an attorney's experience, is the difficulty or complexity of the cases that the attorney has prosecuted.
 The degree of difficulty or complexity is somewhat subjective.
-But the Firm is particularly proud not just of its prosecution but, in some instances, trials of various cases that have been recognized by the courts as difficult and complex.
+But the Firm is particularly proud of its not just prosecution but, in some instances, trials of various cases that have been recognized by the Courts as difficult and complex.

-These include difficult federal antitrust cases that have involved both an antitrust claim and a claim under another statute.
-For one example, after the Department of Justice decided not to bring price fixing claims under the federal antitrust laws, and after the federal agency regulating commodity futures (the Commodity Futures Trading Commission ("CFTC")) lost a trial seeking to prove attempted manipulation, the Firm tried and won all damages requested in a three-week jury trial on claims for price fixing and manipulation.
+These include difficult federal antitrust cases that have involved both an antitrust claim and a claim under another statute in the same case.
+For one example, after the Department of Justice decided not to bring price-fixing claims under the federal antitrust laws and after the federal agency regulating commodity futures (the Commodity Futures Trading Commission ("CFTC")) lost a trial seeking to prove attempted manipulation, the Firm tried and won all damages requested in a three week jury trial on claims for price-fixing and manipulation.
 Strobl v.
 New York Mercantile Exch., 582 F. Supp.
 770 (S.D.N.Y.
 1984).
 The Firm sustained the verdict against motions for j.n.o.v. and new trial, and all appeals.
 Id. aff'd, 768 F.2d 22 (2d Cir.
 1985), cert. denied sub nom., Simplot v.
 Strobl, 474 U.S. 1006 (1985).

-At the successful conclusion of the Strobl trial, then-Chief Judge Lloyd F. MacMahon stated to the Firm's senior partner, Mr. Lovell, and defendants' counsel, the late Peter Fleming Esq.: "You both tried a very difficult case very well."
+At the successful conclusion of the Strobl trial, then Chief Judge Lloyd F. MacMahon stated to the Firm's senior partner, Mr. Lovell, and defendants' counsel, the late Peter Fleming Esq.: "You both tried a very difficult case very well."
 Strobl, Trial Tr., November 17, 1983, at 1253:4-5.

-The Firm successfully conducted another very difficult antitrust trial in the Southern District of New York.
-Before the last trial session, this trial was interrupted by class action settlements in related actions which produced (in the Firm's opinion), substantial prompt injunctive relief in the United States' diamond market as well as substantial monetary relief.
+The Firm successfully conducted another very difficult antitrust trial, this one to the Court in the Southern District of New York.
+This trial was interrupted by, before the last trial session, and produced (in the Firm's opinion), or at least helped produce, class action settlements that granted substantial prompt injunctive relief in the United States' diamond market as well as substantial monetary relief.11 The Firm knows of no other plaintiffs' firms that have successfully tried antitrust cases in the "Mother Court."